AlexanderCarlston/faction-challenge/README.md

 [Wireframe](https://imgur.com/hapD92c)

+## Challenge

+Set up a github repo and build out an Angular 7 SPA that does the following:

+Uses a personal github token to login to my own github account and lists all of my repositories.
+If you get that done quickly, add ability to filter my repositories via a search bar.

+## Checklist

+- [x] Basic functionality

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.